British cavalry during the First World War: Commanders

 The cavalry were well represented among the British Army's higher ranks, with five of the ten officers who would command the five armies on the Western Front being cavalrymen.
 The two commanders of the BEF during the First World War, Field Marshals John French and Douglas Haig, came from the 19th Hussars and 7th Hussars respectively.
 William Robertson, 3rd Dragoon Guards, who rose in rank from private to field marshal, was the Quartermaster General, then Chief of Staff of the BEF before becoming the Chief of the Imperial General Staff in December 1915.

 Edmund Allenby, 6th Dragoons, who started the war as the commander of the Cavalry Division, went on to command the Cavalry Corps, then V Corps, the Third Army, and the Egyptian Expeditionary Force.
 He was replaced as commander of the Third Army by Julian Byng, 10th Hussars, who had previously commanded the Canadian Corps.
-Hubert Gough of the 16th Lancers, known before the war for his involvement in the Curragh incident mutiny, started the war as a brigade commander, became the commander of the I Corps, then the Fifth Army.
+Hubert Gough of the 16th Lancers, known before the war for his involvement in the Curragh incident, started the war as a brigade commander, became the commander of the I Corps, then the Fifth Army.
 He was replaced by William Birdwood, 12th Lancers, who had previously commanded the Australian and New Zealand Army Corps during the Gallipoli Campaign.
 Charles Briggs, 1st Dragoon Guards, commanded the British Salonika Army.
 William Peyton, 15th Hussars, commanded the Western Desert Force during the Senussi Campaign.
 He later transferred to the Western Front, where he was temporarily commander of the Fifth Army before taking over command of the X Corps.

-Philip Chetwood, 19th Hussars, commanded the XX Corps in Allenby's Egyptian Expeditionary Force.
+Philip Chetwode, 19th Hussars, commanded the XX Corps in Allenby's Egyptian Expeditionary Force.
 Charles Kavanagh, 10th Hussars, commanded the I Corps and the Cavalry Corps.
 Hugh Fanshaw, 19th Hussars, commanded the Cavalry Corps and the V Corps.
 Beauvoir De Lisle, 1st Dragoons, commanded both the XIII and XV Corps.
 Michael Rimington 6th Dragoons, commanded the Indian Cavalry Corps.
 Altogether during the First World War, the British cavalry provided ten corps and twenty-seven divisional commanders.